kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/operating-pipelines.md

-Unfortunately, this does not integrate very well with a modern development process where a sophisticated package manager handles version resolution for you.
+Unfortunately, this does not integrate very well with a modern development process where a sophisticated package manager handles version resolution for you, and potentially bypasses the type checking performed when you compiled your code.
 I'd like to share a checklist below that I typically go through when something isn't working.

 #### Clearly Identify Cluster Package Versions